How to Start Investing: A Beginner's Step-by-Step Guide

 What is the safest way to start investing?

 A low-cost target-date fund or a three-fund portfolio of broad index funds inside a tax-advantaged account is often considered a low-risk starting point.
-Costs stay low, diversification is built in, and you can typically leave it alone for years.
+There is no zero-risk investment, but low costs, built-in diversification, and a long timeline lower your risk considerably.
 Terms and conditions apply; investment returns vary.